opendxl/opendxl-domaintools-service-python/doc/sdk/basicreversenameserverexample.rst

 From the DomainTools `Reverse Name Server Documentation <https://www.domaintools.com/resources/api-documentation/reverse-name-server/>`_:

-`"
-The Reverse Name Server API provides a list of domain names that share the same primary or secondary name server.
+    `"The Reverse Name Server API provides a list of domain names that share the same primary or secondary name server."`
-"`

 The final step is to perform a `synchronous request` via the DXL fabric.
 If the `response message` is not an error its contents are formatted and displayed.